marco-mariotti/easyterm/docs/showcase.rst

 Easyterm provides a few pre-made template scripts, which show how functionalities are used in practice.
 Template scripts are numbered in order of increasing complexity.
 Their help message briefly explain the functionalities included.

-Check them out at `the templates page <https://github.com/marco-mariotti/easyterm/tree/main/templates>`_ or inside your local installation directory.
+Check them out at `the templates page <https://github.com/marco-mariotti/easyterm/tree/main/templates>`_.